-#NAMA: Aarogya Setu’s privacy risks and effectiveness challenges
+#NAMA: Aarogya Setu’s privacy risks and challenges to effectiveness

 Privacy policy issues

 - Data collection can be minimised: “The clauses in the privacy policy on limitation of data could go further.
 For instance, it’s not clear why users’ names were asked in the beginning.
 Age group could be asked instead of age to improve privacy,” Prof. Raman said.
+Readers should note that in earlier versions of the app, it asked users to provide their name, age, gender, travel history, etc., but this information was not mandatory; in the latest version of the app, no such information is even asked for, yet the privacy policy inexplicably talks about it.
 On making sure that data is only used for the purposes it is collected, Prof. Banerjee said, “Purpose limitation can be a stated objective.
 But if it’s just that, it is weak.
 Enforcement of that objective is unclear.
 If you say purpose limitation is a best efforts intention, it is not going to happen.
 These protections have to be built in to the app.
 There is nothing in the app design that convinces me about the strength of the purpose limitation.”

-Termination vs cancellation: “The APK file for Aarogya Setu has a link to CoWin 20’s privacy policy.
-CoWin is NITI Aayog’s contact tracing app.
+Termination vs cancellation: “The APK file for Aarogya Setu has a link to CoWin-20’s privacy policy.
+CoWin-20 is NITI Aayog’s contact tracing app.
 This policy is better and more well structured than what was in Aarogya Setu,” Shree said.
-“The current Aarogya Setu is a distorted version of this policy.
+“The current Aarogya Setu privacy policy is a distorted version of this policy.
 For example, in CoWin 20, under retention of user data, it says that if you deregister, all data will be deleted within 30 days after such termination.
 Aarogya Setu uses the exact same sentence.
-But instead of “termination” it says “cancellation”.
+But instead of ‘termination’ it says ‘cancellation’.
 Why this change?
 This could be because termination ends an existing relationship, while cancellation just ends the services provided.
 So are we not ending the contract we signed when we installed the app (which is not currently even possible in the first place)?”

-- Accountability of data access: Prof. Banerjee also highlighted the ambiguity in what happens to data of people who are deemed high risk for infection.
+- Accountability of data access: Prof. Banerjee also highlighted the ambiguity around what happens to data of people who are deemed high risk for infection.
 “Once you are considered positive, the data will go on a server.
 Who will be alerted?
 What action will be taken?
 That is a privacy violation.
 I would have liked regulatory control,” he said.
-Note that in case of Aadhaar, the UIDAI is the regulator.
-In addition, Sudhir Gupta, a participant pointed out that “The self assessment asks demographic information, and whether you have certain diseases, and say that this information would be used for research.
+In addition, Sudhir Gupta, an independent consultant, pointed out, “The self assessment asks demographic information, and whether you have certain diseases, and say that this information would be used for research.
 That leaves open question of how this data will be used.”
-Prof. Raman added that “They should have been specific about which government ministries and officials could access it.
+Prof. Raman added, “They should have been specific about which government ministries and officials could access it.
 There were cases in Bangalore and Hyderabad where they released PDFs of quarantined people.
 It’s unclear if we have protections against this kind of leak for Aarogya Setu.”

-Scope Creep and de-identification issues
+Scope creep and de-identification issues

 - Additional services added, with granular access permissions: “When the app was initially launched, it more or less did only what it said it would do.
 But now with the payment and e-pass features, it seems like it’s trying to do more.
 We have granted permissions that are not usually granted for other apps.
-This should not be done given that this app has so much power on your device”, Riddhi Shree said.
+This should not be done given that this app has so much power on your device,” Riddhi Shree said.

-- Linking functionalities together: “These functionalities cannot be compartmentalised [within the app].
-If they are not, the moment you do KYC you have strong personally identifiable information (PII) that goes out.
+- Data needs to be siloed: “These functionalities [such as UPI payments, e-pass, etc.] should be compartmentalised [within the app].
+If they are not, the moment you do KYC, you have strong personally identifiable information (PII) that goes out.
 From contact tracing, there are two privacy concerns.
-There is a static ID that doesn’t change.
+There is a static [device] ID that doesn’t change.
 The second is location.
-With more auxiliary information it should be fairly straightforward to de-anonymise.
-If you add KYC [which an e-pass functionality, or UPI payments enable], you don’t even need a de-anonymisation attempt”, Prof. Banerjee explained.
+With more auxiliary information, it should be fairly straightforward to de-anonymise.
+If you add KYC [which an e-pass functionality, or UPI payments], you don’t even need a de-anonymisation attempt,” Prof. Banerjee explained.

-- De-identification is harder here: If you look at the Singapore app, there is absolutely no centralisation.
+- Re-identification is easier with Aarogya Setu: If you look at the Singapore app, there is absolutely no centralisation.
 Only Bluetooth info is exchanged, and the Bluetooth data periodically changes.
-To orchestrate a de-identification attack is harder than in Aarogya Setu.
-The MIT app has rolling identifiers, but tags the location.
+Thus, orchestrating a re-identification attack is harder on TraceTogether than on Aarogya Setu.
+The MIT app, Safe Paths, has rolling identifiers, but tags the location.

 De-registering and log-out are not options

-- No deregistration possible: The privacy policy says that data from users who deregister from Aarogya Setu will be removed within 30 days.
-However, the app provides no option to deregister in the first place.
+- No de-registration possible: The privacy policy says that data from users who de-register from Aarogya Setu will be removed within 30 days.
+However, the app provides no option to de-register or delete the account in the first place.

-- Uninstallation not a complete exit: “Uninstalling doesn’t necessarily lead to deregistration.
+- Uninstallation is not a complete exit: “Uninstalling doesn’t necessarily lead to de-registration.
 If you uninstall, you cannot distinguish between a user without network and a user who has removed the app,” Prof. Raman pointed out.
-“The privacy policy is too confusing, and they indicate that they might keep your data for as much as they need,” Shree said.
+“The privacy policy is too confusing, and they indicate that they might keep your data for as much time as they need,” Shree said.

 - The app also doesn’t allow users to log out, Shree pointed out.

-Note: ***Update (April 21 10:53 am): Article updated with more information from the event, and lightly edited.